Don’t Avoid Painful Writing

 Don’t hide your scars.
 Show them.

 We need you to not avoid the painful part of your writing journey.
-Please don’t deprive your audience of this, because when we enter into our pain, it does a few things.
+Please don’t deprive your audience. much less yourself, of this, because when we enter into our pain, something beautiful happens.
+A few beautiful things, in fact.

 It helps heal us